 The report recommended:

 According to the UN, as of 2024, none of the indicators under SDG #5 have yet been fully achieved.
 Nonetheless, some trends have been promising.
 Women now hold one-fourth of all parliamentary seats, which represents a significant rise over the past decade.
 Still, fully achieving the goals outlined in SDG #5 remains a challenge, with some indicators far from their respective targets.
-For instance, the rate of girls who are married as children is currently 1 in 4, and the Generation Equality Accountability Report cautioned that with current progress, child marriage is unlikely to be eradicated before 2092.
+For instance, currently 1 in 4 girls continue to be married as children, and the Generation Equality Accountability Report cautioned that with current progress, child marriage is unlikely to be eradicated before 2092.

 Our Gender Equality Experts